piclas-framework/piclas/docs/documentation/userguide/features-and-models/particle-initialization-and-emission.md

 The size of the cartesian background mesh `Part-FIBGMdeltas`, which can be accompanied by a division factor (i.e. number of background cells) in each direction given by `Part-factorFIBGM`.
 Here, the size and number of cells of the background mesh correspond to the actual mesh.
+PICLas will determine if the FIBGM is needed.
+The build can be forced by setting:

+    Part-ForceFIBGM = true